 Donated in 2019

-A selection of buildings currently on view in Animals, Collected
+A selection of buildings currently on view in Animals, Collected.

-“Tiny Neighborhoods Sprout at the National Building Museum” by The New York Times
+New York Times: Tiny Neighborhoods Sprout at the National Building Museum

-“Though in a new and memorable setting—the National Building Museum—we imagine this collection of architectural mementos will continue its familiar work: sparking recollection of places modest and monumental, every day and extraordinary, and with this, architecture’s part in all our lives.” —David Weingarten.
+“Though in a new and memorable setting—the National Building Museum—we imagine this collection of architectural mementos will continue its familiar work: sparking recollection of places modest and monumental, every day and extraordinary, and with this, architecture’s part in all our lives.” —David Weingarten

-Weingarten first began collecting souvenir buildings in 1976, on a trip to Speyer Cathedral in Germany with his uncle, architect Charles Moore.
+Weingarten first began collecting souvenir buildings in 1976, on a trip to Germany’s Speyer Cathedral with his uncle, architect Charles Moore.
 When his uncle purchased a larger miniature of the cathedral, Weingarten opted for a smaller representation.
 The two Speyer Cathedrals, part of this collection, sparked a decades-long endeavor, later assisted by Margaret Majua, with whom Weingarten wrote two books about the collection, and Lucia Howard, his partner at Ace Architects.